Betsey Johnson: Career

 Johnson's fashion career started after she entered and won the Mademoiselle Guest Editor Contest in 1964.
-Johnson soon became part of both the youthquake fashion movement when she became the in-house designer for Manhattan boutique Paraphernalia in 1965.
+Johnson soon became part of the youthquake fashion movement when she became the in-house designer for Manhattan boutique Paraphernalia in 1965, her clothes worn by celebrities like Linda Ronstadt and Anouk Aimée.

 In 1967, she designed the costumes for Edie Sedgwick and Jane Holzer in the underground film Ciao!
 Manhattan.

-In 1969, she opened a boutique called Betsey Bunky Nini on New York City's Upper East Side.
+In 1969, she and fellow Paraphernalia alums Bunky Washburn and Nini Latorre opened a boutique called Betsey, Bunky, and Nini on New York City's Upper East Side.
+The shop featured Johnson's clothing and accessory designs and introduced a line of Betsey Johnson shoes that included an early example of high-heeled sneakers, an idea that would be taken up by various other designers in later years, including Norma Kamali in the 1980s.
+The shop also stocked work by other forward-thinking designers, most famously Ossie Clark.
 Edie Sedgwick was her house model and Johnson designed the clothing Sedgwick wore on her last film, Ciao!
 Manhattan.

 In the 1970s, Johnson took control of the fashion label "Alley Cat" which was popular with the rock 'n roll musicians of the day.
 In her first year, her debut collection for Alley Cat reportedly sold $5 million in volume.
 In September 1971 she received the Coty Fashion Critics' Award (a 'Winnie').

 In 1978, Johnson started her own fashion line.
 Her second collection did not sell well, leaving her with 3,000 pieces of spring clothing and insufficient funds to stage a 1981 fashion show to sell them; Johnson opened a retail store in the SoHo area of New York City.
 She designed the dress that Lisa Loeb wore in the music video for her 1994 hit "Stay (I Missed You)".

 In 2002, Johnson was inducted into the Fashion Walk of Fame.
 Her bronze plaque held one of her original sketches.
 In 2003, she expanded her line for 2004 to include handbags, accessories, hats, and scarves.